Casper Ruud: Junior tennis

 Ruud reached the third round of the 2015 French Open boys' singles event, losing to Corentin Denolly.
 He also reached the third round of the 2015 US Open boys' singles and the second round of the 2015 Wimbledon boys' singles, his best singles performances in the respective competitions in Junior Grand Slams.

 In the 2015 Wimbledon Boys' Doubles, Ruud made it to the semifinals together with partner Miomir Kecmanović, before losing to eventual champions Lý Hoàng Nam and Sumit Nagal.
 They were eliminated in the first round of the 2015 US Open Boys' Doubles.
-In 2016, Ruud and Kecmanović reached the semifinals of the 2016 French Open Boys' Doubles before losing to Youssef Hossam and Jurabek Karimov.
+In 2016, Ruud and Kecmanović reached the semifinals of the 2016 French Open Boys' Doubles before losing to Chung Yun-seong and Orlando Luz.

 2016: Junior No. 1 and professional debut

 Ruud started the year as the world No. 1 ranked Junior player on 4 January, making him the first Norwegian to do so.

 For the 2016 season, Ruud set his goals on playing Futures tournaments and start climbing the ATP rankings.
 In February, he played his first Futures final, which he ended up winning against Carlos Taberner in Paguera, Spain.

 He has since played four more finals, winning one of them against Mikael Torpegaard in Kaarina, Finland in August.